kubernetes/enhancements/keps/sig-node/5507-container-oom-resource-controls/README.md

 ## Summary

-This KEP proposes adding a per-container `oomKillMode` field to configure whether the OOM killer terminates a single process or all processes in a container.
-The field extends the existing per-node `singleProcessOOMKill` kubelet flag (v1.31) to provide container-level granularity, addressing production issues reported when cgroup v2 changed the default OOM behavior from single-process to group-kill semantics.
+This KEP proposes adding a per-container `resourceControls` allowlist to configure `memory.oom.group` on Linux cgroup v2.
+The kubelet `singleProcessOOMKill` flag remains the node-level default when container-level configuration is not set, while container-level settings provide per-workload overrides.

 ## Motivation

 The transition from cgroup v1 to cgroup v2 changed OOM killer behavior significantly:

 - **cgroup v1**: Kills only the process that triggered OOM (single process kill)
-- **cgroup v2**: Kills all processes(group kill) or a process in the container cgroup via `memory.oom.group`
+- **cgroup v2**: Can kill all processes in the cgroup (group kill) or a single process, controlled by `memory.oom.group`

 The kubelet flag `singleProcessOOMKill` (added in [PR #126096](https://github.com/kubernetes/kubernetes/pull/126096) for v1.31) provides node-level control, but different workloads require different behaviors: